dustinpfister/blog_posts/_posts/lodash_template.md

 ## 5 - Conclusion

 So the lodash template method is useful for creating and using templates.
 However it is not a replacement for other options when it comes to doing this sort of thing.
 In most applications I might use some dependency outside that of the lodash template method to preform these kinds of tasks.
-For example when it comes to parsing markdown into HTML I would use [marked.js](/2017/11/19/nodejs-marked/), and when it comes to parsing a JSON string into a workable object I would use the JSON.parse method, and the JSON.stringify method to do the inversion of this, that is turning an object into a JSON string.
+For example when it comes to parsing markdown into HTML I would use [marked.js](/2017/11/19/nodejs-marked/), and when it comes to parsing a JSON string into a workable object I would use the [JSON.parse method](/2020/02/28/js-json-parse/), and the JSON.stringify method to do the inversion of this, that is turning an object into a JSON string.

-Also I like vuejs a lot, and of course when it comes to using that framework on the front end there is [working with templates with vuejs](/2019/05/07/vuejs-template/).
+When it comes to client side development I have come to like VUJS a whole lot, and of course when it comes to using that framework on the front end there is [working with templates with vuejs](/2019/05/07/vuejs-template/).
+Yet another options when it comes to working in vuejs would be to use [render functions](/2019/05/12/vuejs-render/) that prove to be more flexible allowing for a great deal of control when creating a view for a data object in vuejs.